dmhenaopa/holberton-system_engineering-devops/0x06-regular_expressions/README.md

 > [Taken from Rugular: a Ruby regular expression editor](https://rubular.com/)

 ### Requirements:
 All commands were tested on Ubuntu 14.04 LTS.
 Although the commands might work fine on other distributions, versions or operative systems.
+Ruby: 1.9.3p484 (2013-11-22).

 ### Usage:
 Verify that the files have execution permissions before being used! **If not, use the following command:**